Conjestina Achieng

-She is a Kenyan female boxer who has been nicknamed "Hands of Stone" and is ranked number five in the world.
+Conjestina Achieng (born 20 October 1977) is a Kenyan retired female boxer who has been nicknamed "Hands of Stone".
 She became the first African woman to hold an international title when she beat Ugandan Fiona Tugume to take the vacant WIBF Middleweight title.
-She also lost out in controversial title fight circumstances to then WBC, and WBA Super middleweight Natascha Ragosina Achieng, a single mother, plays in the middleweight division.
+She also twice lost out in controversial title fight circumstances to then WBC and WBA Super middleweight Natascha Ragosina.